aMurphy85/Milestone-Project-Tattoo-Shop/README.md

     1. Go to "Contact Us" page.
     2. Try to submit an empty form verify that an error message for required fields appears.
+    3. Try to submit a name with a number of symbol, verify that the error message for incorrect format appears.
-    3. Submit complete form
+    4. Submit complete form
-        verify the form was successfully sent.
+        verify the page resets back to the *contact us* page.

 6. __Footer socials icon links__
     1. Hover over "Instagram" and "Facebook" Font Awesome icons with mouse cursor